doshii-io/doshii-partner-node-sdk/README.md

 # Doshii partner node SDK

-TypeScript wrapper for the Doshii Partner API.
+This is a Node SDK that can be used by app partners building an integration into the Doshii ecosystem.
+It is a TypeScript wrapper for the Doshii Partner API.

 ## 1.0 Build and install